Skip to main content

 },

-// configure Cucumber runner
+// Configure your Cucumber runner

 cucumberOpts: {

-// see the Cucumber configuration options below
+// see Cucumber configuration options below

 },

-// or Jasmine runner
+// ... or Jasmine runner

 jasmineOpts: {

-// see the Jasmine configuration options below
+// see Jasmine configuration options below

 },

-// or Mocha runner
+// ... or Mocha runner

 mochaOpts: {

-// see the Mocha configuration options below
+// see Mocha configuration options below

 },